13 common problems with cutting plastic film, and what you can do about them

 13. Wrong handling, packaging, and storage of knives and blades

 Bad handling of sharp knives is probably just as tough on blades as when they are worn out.
 Therefore packaging and storage are extremely important for long blade durability.
 Depending on the design, size and quantity, there are many different packaging options for knives and blades.
+With proper handling and packaging blades can be stored for a very long time.

 A good blade packaging should:

-- Protect the user when removing a blade
+- Protect the user

 - Protect the blade from being damaged